bansalhim/disaster-alert-system/README.md

 # 🚨 Multimodal Disaster Alert System with Automated Emergency Notification

-A deep learning based disaster alert system that uses both image input and text input to detect possible disaster situations and automatically send an email alert to authorities when high-confidence disaster evidence is found.
+A deep learning based disaster alert system that uses both **image input** and **text input** to detect possible disaster situations and automatically send an email alert when high-confidence disaster evidence is found.

 ---

 ## 📌 Project Overview

-This project combines Computer Vision and Natural Language Processing to build a multimodal disaster detection system.
+This project combines **Computer Vision** and **Natural Language Processing** to build a multimodal disaster detection system.

 The system takes: